Farbwahl beim Quilten - Warum Du Dich so schwer entscheiden kannst - floydthefox

 • Style (modern, romantic, graphic)

-Many make the mistake of incorporating several favorite fabrics simultaneously.
+Many make the mistake of incorporating several favorite fabrics at once.

 This creates competition instead of harmony.